-(a) that its piping or Service Connection enter the Designated Property at a different point of entry or follow a different route from the point or route designated by the Service Provider; and/or then, provided that:
+- (a) that its piping or Service Connection enter the Designated Property at a different point of entry or follow a different route from the point or route designated by the Service Provider; and/or - (b) that the Energy Transfer Station, or any component thereof, be installed at a different location from the location designated by the Service Provider, then, provided that:

-(b) that the Energy Transfer Station, or any component thereof, be installed at a different location from the location designated by the Service Provider, the Service Provider may accept the request.
+- (c) the Customer pays the Service Provider in advance for all additional costs as advised by the Service Provider to install the Service Connection and Energy Transfer Station, or any component thereof, in accordance with the Customer's request; and - (d) the Service Provider is satisfied that approving the Customer's request will not have an adverse effect on the operations of the DEU or create any other undesirable consequences, including but not limited to public health and safety concerns, the Service Provider may accept the request.
 If the request is accepted, the Service Provider may either approve the requested routing or entry point or installation locations as originally requested or may, with the Customer's agreement, modify the requested routing or entry point or installation locations.